Azure/bicep/docs/examples/201/proximity-placement-with-multi-resource-groups/README.md

-# Multi Resource Group Deployment
+# Proximity Placement With Multi Resource Groups
-The example builds on the [Anchored Proximity Placement Groups containing Availability Sets example](https://github.com/Azure/bicep/tree/main/docs/examples/201/anchored-proximity-placement-group) splitting the deployment across three resource groups; shared network resources, anchored proximity placement group resources, and the HA workload itself.
+The example builds on the [Anchored Proximity Placement Groups containing Availability Sets](https://github.com/Azure/bicep/tree/main/docs/examples/201/anchored-proximity-placement-group) example splitting the deployment across three resource groups; shared network resources, anchored proximity placement group resources, and the HA workload itself.

 This example uses [Bicep](https://github.com/Azure/bicep) to deploy the Azure resources and demonstrates the use of [Resource Scopes](https://github.com/Azure/bicep/blob/main/docs/spec/resource-scopes.md).
 This enables a simple definition of multiple resource groups and the resources that should be deployed into each which can be deployed in a single deployment.
 It has been tested with v0.2.14 (alpha).